Zixin-Tang/Zixin-Tang.github.io/_pages/about.md

 I am interested in <b>Embodied AI: Robotics, Deep Reinforcement Learning, and Computer Vision</b>.
 Recently, my research mainly focuses on leveraging LLMs to tackle long-horizon manipulation challenges in robotics:
 + Embodied planning via LLMs: Heterogeneous Multi-agent Task Planning.
-I am working on setting up heterogeneous multi-robot benchmark in simulation and contributing to our task planning method.
-(Below is a demo video to demonstrate the key point of our tasks.)
+I am working on setting up a heterogeneous multi-robot benchmark in simulation and contributing to our task-planning method.
+(Below is a demo video to demonstrate the key points of our tasks.)

 <p align="center">